tmarktaylor/monotable/doc/convenience.rst

 Legacy Functions
 ----------------
+Since v2.1.0 these functions are superseded by mono() and monocol() above.
 The details of the function parameters are provided in the class MonoTable docstrings located by following the links below.